Background and activities

 My work aims to bridge neurodevelopment and environmental exposures in light of social inequalities globally, in collaboration with UNICEF and international organizations.
 More generally, I seek a greater understanding of how early experiences influence long-term health and wellbeing — especially in children who face biological, social, and environmental risks in early life.
 I am interested in science writing, education, and policy towards the goal of supporting these children and their families.

-As a Research Fellow at UNICEF Programme Division, I spearheaded the creation of the "Healthy Environments for Healthy Children" global program for children's environmental health as a new evidence-based program for the organization.
-At NTNU, I am based at the Center for Global Health Inequalities Research (CHAIN) focusing on children's enironmental health inequalities and social determinants of health, especially for children, in partnership with UNICEF and other partners internationally.
-I am a member of the International Society for Children's Health & the Environment (ISCHE) and a co-lead for the organization's newly launched social media outreach.
+As UNICEF Research Fellow, I spearheaded the creation of the "Healthy Environments for Healthy Children" global program for children's environmental health, launched in 2021.
+I completed a postdoctoral fellowship at the Center for Global Health Inequalities Research (CHAIN) focusing on children's enironmental health inequalities and social determinants of health.
+I am a member of the International Society for Children's Health & the Environment (ISCHE) and a co-lead for the organization's communications and outreach.
 I previously worked at NTNU's Center for Early Brain Development, using neuroimaging to study the long-term effects of preterm birth on brain structure, thinking, and behavior.
-From 2015-2017 I served as vice president of DION, NTNU's organization for PhDs and post-docs.

 Scientific, academic and artistic work